ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

 You can realize more options like filtering for a specific measurement by its id or sorting with the respective properties of the `FilterAttribute` classes.

 >{{ site.headers['bestPractice'] }} Consider filtering on client side
 Instead of defining complex queries to retrieve filtered results, you should consider requesting data with less restrictions, and filter it on client side according to your criteria.
-This reduces workload for the server, as filtering requires more ressources.
+This reduces workload for the server, as filtering requires more resources.

 TODO: Was passiert bei Messungsabruf wenn alle drei Parameter angegeben?
 Measurement Uuid>part Uuid>path